 \section{Abstract}

 Reliable and interpretable tumor classification from clinical imaging remains a core challenge.
-This challenge is primarily due to the heterogeneous quality of the modality, limited annotations, and the lack of structured anatomical guidance.
-We introduce \textbf{REACT-KD}, a Region-Aware Cross-modal Topological Knowledge Distillation framework that transfers rich supervision from high-fidelity multi-modal sources into a lightweight CT-based student model.
-The framework uses a dual teacher design, where one branch captures structure–function relationships using dual-tracer PET/CT, and the other models dose-aware features through synthetically degraded low-dose CT data.
+The main difficulties arise from heterogeneous modality quality, limited annotations, and the absence of structured anatomical guidance.
+We present \textbf{REACT-KD}, a Region-Aware Cross-modal Topological Knowledge Distillation framework that transfers supervision from high-fidelity multi-modal sources into a lightweight CT-based student model.
+The framework employs a dual teacher design.
+One branch captures structure-function relationships through dual-tracer PET/CT, while the other models dose-aware features using synthetically degraded low-dose CT.
 These branches jointly guide the student model through two complementary objectives.
-The first focuses on semantic alignment achieved via logits distillation, while the second models anatomical topology using region graph distillation.
-A shared CBAM-3D module is employed to maintain consistent attention across modalities.
-To improve the reliability for deployment, REACT-KD also introduced modality dropout during training, allowing reliable inference under partial or noisy inputs.
-In this study, the staging task for hepatocellular carcinoma (HCC) was conducted as a case study.
-REACT-KD framework achieved an average AUC of 93.4\% on an internal PET/CT cohort and maintains 76.6\% to 81.5\% AUC across varying levels of dose degradation in external CT testing.
-Decision curve analysis shows that REACT-KD consistently achieves the highest net clinical benefit across all decision thresholds, supporting its utility in real-world diagnostic settings.
-Code is available at: \url{https://github.com/Kinetics-JOJO/REACT-KD}
+The first achieves semantic alignment through logits distillation, and the second models anatomical topology through region graph distillation.
+A shared CBAM3D module ensures consistent attention across modalities.
+To improve reliability in deployment, REACT-KD introduces modality dropout during training, which enables robust inference under partial or noisy inputs.
+As a case study, we applied REACT-KD to hepatocellular carcinoma staging.
+The framework achieved an average AUC of 93.5\% on an internal PET/CT cohort and maintained 76.6\% to 81.5\% AUC across varying levels of dose degradation in external CT testing.
+Decision curve analysis further shows that REACT-KD consistently provides the highest net clinical benefit across all thresholds, confirming its value in real-world diagnostic practice.
+Code is available at: \url{https://github.com/Kinetics-JOJO/REACT-KD}.